 - You have the payment for the total order in your account

-Once your customer has paid for their order you may owe a commission to the vendor(s) for the products in that order.
+Once your customer has paid for their order you will owe a commission to the vendor(s) for the products in that order.
 How you pay your vendors is up to you.
-The methods of payments to vendors depends on how and when you want to pay your vendors.
-Do you want to pay them through the marketplace or do you want to pay them externally of your marketplace?
+The payment methods to vendors depend on how and when you want to pay your vendors.
+You have two options for paying your vendors.

 There are no limits to how you pay your vendors using this method.
-We provide the ability for you to export all commissions due for the vendors to give you a list of the payments you are required to pay.
-You can pay them via bank transfers, checks, scheduled payments on PayPal or other payment gateways.
+We provide the ability for you to export all commissions for the vendors to give you a list of the payments you are required to pay.
+You can pay them via bank transfers, checks, scheduled payments or cash.

-How and when you pay your vendors will define and possibly limit which payment gateways you can use.
-You can choose to pay your vendors instantly or you can choose to pay them on a schedule.
-This is a business decision for you, however I will outline the advantages and disadvantages for each.
+The decision on how and when you want to pay your vendors will define your payment solution.
+You can choose to pay your vendors instantly or you can choose to pay them on a schedule or manually.
+This is a business decision for you, however, I will outline the advantages and disadvantages for each.